AsteriskAmpersand/MHR_Tex_Chopper/README.md

 # Monster Hunter Rise Tex Chopper

 A Python library and application for converting from MH Rise textures and other RE-Engine formats to DDS and back.
+[The MH Wilds version of this library is here.](https://raw.githubusercontent.com/AsteriskAmpersand/MHWs_Tex_Chopper/refs/heads/main/MH_Tex_Chop.fw.png)

 ## Credit
 #### Silvris